 There is no hotel (yet) at Eataly World, so it is best to stay in Bologna when visiting Eataly World.
 Here are a few recommendations on where to stay in Bologna:

 Casa Bertagni is like a retreat in the center of Bologna.
-A exquisitely renovated and restored Italian family home, just a 10 minute walk from Piazza Maggiore.
-With only 6 rooms, their speciality is making guests feel like they are truly home.
+An exquisitely renovated and restored Italian family home, just a 10-minute walk from Piazza Maggiore.
+With only 6 rooms, their specialty is making guests feel like they are truly home.
 A must-stay hotel in Bologna.

 Hotel Roma is a more classical and traditional option, just steps from Piazza Maggiore.